 Some of the museums and attractions in the San Francisco Bay Area’s East Bay are among the most popular for both visitors and locals, and for good reasons — especially for families, from Habitot to Children’s Fairyland to the Oakland Zoo and USS Hornet Museum.

-But don’t overlook the science centers — Chabot Space and Science Center is my all time favorite, followed by Lawrence Hall of Science.
+But don’t overlook the science centers — Chabot Space and Science Center is one of our favorites, followed by Lawrence Hall of Science.
 Art and nature museums find a place in the East Bay as well, especially in artsy Berkeley.
-Here are a few to put on your East Bay Bucket List.
-FYI: Wherever possible, you’ll see my referral links to available discounts.

 11 San Francisco East Bay Museums (with Free Days & Deals)

 Here are a few SF Bay Area museums to put on your East Bay Bucket List.
 Discounts, coupons and free day info recently updated.

 ABOUT: The Berkeley Art Museum and Pacific Film Archive’s comprehensive collection—more than 19,000 works of art and 17,500 films and videos.
 The visual arts center of the University of California, Berkeley, BAMPFA presents more than twenty art exhibitions, 450 film programs, and dozens of performances, lectures, symposia, and tours.

 ADDRESS: Berkeley Art Museum & Pacific Film Archive (BAMPFA), 2155 Center St, Berkeley CA (between Shattuck and Oxford in downtown Berkeley).

 FREE: Admission is free on the first Thursdays of every month.
 Galleries free for UC Berkeley students, faculty, staff and anyone 18 and younger.